 - Only use jars specific for canning.
 Don’t use leftover jars from other places for canning.

 - Canned goods such as jams, jellies and salsa make great homemade gifts.

 Canning can be intimidating at first.
 Everyone starts out by worrying if they are going to blow themselves up!
 That’s normal!

 Hopefully these tips, recipes and resources will encourage you to try canning this fall.
 It is a lot of work to can your harvest, but it is very satisfying as well.
 I love to see those pretty jars sitting on the shelf.
 It makes me feel so accomplished to know that I have preserved the food I grew myself in the garden for the winter to come.
 What a great reward for a job well done!Check out the second part of our food preservation series and learn about home canning. #planClick To Tweet

 As the season wears on, I will be sharing my photos of my food preservation adventures on Instagram.
 I would love for you to follow me there.
 I also have a lot more recipes pinned on my Food Preservation Pinterest Board.
 Check it out!

 Do you have any favorite canning tricks or recipes?
 Please share them in the comments below.
+And if you found this post helpful, please share.
 Thanks!